 Here is a screenshot of the ham cook time chart directly from the USDA to ensure the internal temperature of your ham is safe and the range of cook times for the type of ham you’ve chosen.

-Cooking a dutch oven ham is no different than baking it in the oven when it comes to the “doneness” of the ham itself.
+Cooking a dutch oven ham is really no different than baking in a pan in the oven.
+BUT it turns out a lot more moist.

 - Instant Pot ham – this same cut took about 10 minutes and tasted great